taidaesal/vulkano_tutorial/docs/section_9.md

 #### File Loader

 I created a new module named `obj_loader` where I added code related to loading obj files.
 I also moved our different vertex type declarations there since they can be used by the loading logic.
 To be perfectly honest, it's just a toy that does what we need for these lessons and no more.
-I wrote it as an exercise so you're welcome to use it if you want or not.
+I wrote it as an exercise, and you're welcome to use it if you want.

 ## Updating the Code